2026 National Time Trial Championships: report and results

 Behind the podium, Becky Storrie (Team Picnic PostNL Raisin) was fourth and Izzy Sharp (Handsling Alba Development Road Team), tipped beforehand as an outside podium contender, the best-placed rider from a British team in fifth.
 Pfeiffer Georgi, third here a year ago, took sixth, while Anna Henderson, the 2024 champion and Olympic time-trial silver medallist, who pushed Bäckstedt to within 19 seconds last year, could finish only eighth, nearly two minutes back.

-Zoe Backstedt (CANYON // SRAM Zondacrypto) wins the Elite Women Individual Time Trial (ITT) to become National Champion, Anna Morris (Private Member) second, Elynor Backstedt (UAE Team ADQ) third.
+Zoe Backstedt (CANYON // SRAM Zondacrypto) wins the Elite Women Individual Time Trial to become National Champion, Anna Morris (Private Member) second, Elynor Backstedt (UAE Team ADQ) third.
 Image: Olly Hassall/SWpix.com

 “The heat made it 10 times harder than I expected,” Bäckstedt said of a course she called “classic Welsh roads” — fast, narrow, in one place running straight through a farm entrance.
 “I’m just glad I came home with a jersey.”